 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies and early clinical trials may not be predictive of the results of later-stage clinical trials.
-For example, the positive preliminary results generated to date in the Corporation's TRIFECTA Phase II clinical trial for CaPre® do not ensure that the final Phase II results or later clinical trials will produce similar results.
 The Corporation cannot assure you that the FDA will view the results as the Corporation does or that any future trials of CaPre® for other indications will achieve positive results.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Any future clinical trial results for CaPre® may not be successful.

 A number of factors could contribute to a lack of favorable safety and efficacy results for CaPre® for other indications.
 For example, such trials could result in increased variability due to varying site characteristics, such as local standards of care, differences in evaluation period, and due to varying patient characteristics including demographic factors and health status.
-There can be no assurance that the Corporation's clinical trials will demonstrate sufficient safety and efficacy for the FDA to approve CaPre® for the prevention and treatment of hypertriglyceridemia and severe hypertriglyceridemia, or any other indication that the Corporation may consider in any additional NDA submissions for CaPre®.
+There can be no assurance that the Corporation's clinical trials will demonstrate sufficient safety and efficacy for the FDA to approve CaPre® for the treatment of severe hypertriglyceridemia, or any other indication that the Corporation may consider in any additional NDA submissions for CaPre®.